robertahunt/specify7-wiki/Home.md

     Interaction with resources provided by the back end should be treated as an independent component.
 Currently the implementation is scattered through out the other components, so a near term goal will be to factor out this subsystem.

 * **Form validation:**
-    As users interact with the app, there actions should be validated as early as possible and useful feedback delivered regarding invalid input.
+    As users interact with the app, their actions should be validated as early as possible and useful feedback delivered regarding invalid input.
 I have not yet addressed this component.

 * **UI polish:**
     Beyond providing basic operations, there will be the need for the UI to support various user experience enhancements.
 This includes things like collapsible sub-forms, tabbing order across fields, the possibility of hot keys, etc. Ideally, these enhancements should exist as a separate component that modifies a fully-functional sub-layer.
 I have made only minimal investigations on this front.
 See [djangospecify/specify/static/specifyui.js](https://github.com/benanhalt/djangospecify/blob/master/specify/static/specifyui.js).